dijkstrw/5x5/README.md

 - generation of mouse events
 - usb serial interface
 - an automouse mode for fast-clicking
-- ephemeral programmable macro keys via serial
+- programmable macro keys via serial
+- storing current configuration in "userflash"

 The board is programmed using a 6-pin TagConnect, that must be wired to a STM Discovery SWD/STLink programming port.